ASLeonard/pangenome_summer_school/Practicals.md

 And again we expect as high overlap as possible.

-# Practical: Using a pangenome to Identify a known functional variant.
+# Practical: Using a pangenome to identify a known functional variant.
 Day 5: 2:00pm – 6:00pm

 ## Objectives
  - Identify annotated genes overlapping/near pangenomic bubbles
  - Identify pangenomic regions associated with binary phenotypes

 ## Data and tools